vortigont/espem/docs/BUILD.md

 ./respack.sh
 ```
 It should populate `/data` dir with `js`, `css`, `index.html.gz`, etc...

+If you are "Windows" user, just install [Git for Windows](https://gitforwindows.org/), it will provide you with a [Git-bash](https://appuals.com/what-is-git-bash/), run `bash ./respack.sh` via it's console.
+Or better learn what is [WSL](https://learn.microsoft.com/en-us/windows/wsl/about), how to [install](https://www.windowscentral.com/how-install-wsl2-windows-10) it and run.

 OBSOLETE: <del>To upload LitlleFS image for ESP32 (until core v2 is out) it is required to use an uploader binary *mklittlefs*.
 Pls, download version for your OS from [here](https://github.com/earlephilhower/mklittlefs/releases) and put the binary to the root dir of the project.</del>